ko1/rubyhackchallenge/EN/3_practice.md

 If you can use gdb, break points will help you.
 `#include "vm_debug.h"` enables you to use `bp()` macro and it becomes a break point. `make gdb` will stop on this macro, similar to `binding.pry` or `binding.irb`.

-gdb allow you to use `p expr` to show the value of `expr` (for example, you can see a value of a variable `foo` with `p foo`).
-The type `VALUE` is integer value so that it is difficult to understand what kind of Object and what data represents by.
+gdb allows you to use `p expr` to show the value of `expr` (for example, you can see a value of a variable `foo` with `p foo`).
+The type `VALUE` is just an integer value in C, so it is difficult to understand what kind of Object it is and what data it represents.
 Special command `rp` for gdb (defined in `ruby/.gdbinit`) is provided.
-It shows human readable representations for VALUE type data.
+It shows human readable representations for VALUE-type data.

-## Advanced Exercise
+## Advanced Exercises

 Let's solve the following challenges. `grep` will help you to find out similar source code in MRI.

 * Implement `Integer#sub(n)` which returns subtract value.
 * `Array#second` returns `nil` if there is no second element.
 This is because `rb_ary_entry()` returns `nil` when the specified index exceeds the size of an array.
 So let's raise an exception when there is no second element.
 Use `rb_raise()` function to raise an error.
 * `String#palindrome?` is an inefficient implementation.
-Point out which part is inefficient and how to soleve it.
+Point out which part is inefficient and how to solve it.
 Also improve the performance by solving issues.
-* `Time#day_before` is strange name.
-Think good method name.
+* `Time#day_before` is a strange name.
+Think a better method name.
 * Let's play a trick on MRI.
 For example, change the return value of `Integer#+` as subtracted value.
 This hack will break your ruby build steps so make a new git branch.
-* Let's add your favorite methods by yoru imagination.
+* Let's add your favorite methods by your imagination.

 These topics are discussed in next chapter, but try to think about them:

-* I described that `Integer#add(n)` has a bug.
+* I described that `Integer#add(n)` had a bug.
-  * Write a test whcih fails with this bug.
+  * Write a test which fails with this bug.
   * Solve an issue and check passing a test.
 * What is a problem on `Time#day_before`?
-Same problem is in `Integer#add(n)`.
+There is the same problem in `Integer#add(n)`.